Trapped in Pain?

 Do not sleep on a rubber pillow.

 Do not get intensely preoccupied with what you are doing so you forget to move!
-This can definitely tighten up your trapezius muscles and also your neck muscles.
+This can tighten up your trapezius muscles and also your neck muscles.

 Lean back against your chair.